Awan Besar LRT station

-Awan Besar LRT station is a Light Rapid Transit station at Bukit OUG, Kuala Lumpur, Malaysia.

-It is operated under the Sri Petaling Line.
+The Awan Besar LRT station is a light rapid transit (LRT) station in Bukit OUG, Kuala Lumpur, Malaysia.
+It is served by the LRT Sri Petaling Line.
 Like most other LRT stations operating in Klang Valley, this station is elevated.

-Awan Besar station is also the nearest station to the Masonic Temple or locally known as the Freemason Hall and Bukit OUG Condominium.
+Awan Besar station is also the nearest station to a Masonic Temple, also known as the Freemason Hall, and the Bukit OUG Condominium.

-Awan Besar LRT station is located after the Sri Petaling station, the former terminus of the Sri Petaling branch line of the Ampang Line.
+The LRT station is located after station, the former terminus of the LRT Sri Petaling Line.
+It is the first station of the Sri Petaling Line extension project.